OJddJO/osu-music-player.exe/README.md

 - Open **osu!player** file in the *osu!player* directory to run the app

-*It is normal if there is some cmd that popup*
+*It is normal if there are some cmd that popup*

 # Version :